skipkemoi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-the script convert numbers from base 2 to base 10
+the script print letter combination